canro91/canro91.github.io/_posts/2025-01-16-SpainTopCopywriter.md

 Here's what it says:

 _"I write because I like to make money.
 And I teach thousands of people, who also like making money, how to do it.
-My name is Isra Bravo and in 2017 I unloaded trucks, but not anymore..."_
+My name is Isra Bravo and in 2017 I unloaded trucks and was broke, but not anymore..."_

 Yes, that's on the book cover.
 And I only translated the first part for you.